 There, I learned about Naturopathic Medicine & a new world opened up to me.

 I ordered a catalog for the National College of Naturopathic Medicine in Portland, OR, and never looked back.
 After switching my major to pre-med and adding an additional year of undergraduate studies to complete the prerequisites for my medical degree, I took six months off to spend living in a meditation center.
-I had many jobs there, including helping to plan classes for children and teenagers.
+I had many jobs there, including helping to plan programs for children and teenagers.

-I finally landed in Portland in 1992 and completed my degree in 1996.
-During school I had the opportunity to co-found a vegan restaurant (a short venture - turns out it's not a great idea to open a restaurant when you're a full time student, go figure.)
-I spent those years playing with my own diet and nutrition to find out what worked for me.
-I worked with many patients and found that although I was vegan, that this wasn’t the right approach for everyone.
-My own stress level was very high and I got a bad case of mono after my third year of medical school.
-My energy tanked and I could barely function for months.
-A vegan diet was no longer working for me and I had to re-invent my own health from the ground up, once again.
+I finally landed in Portland in 1992 and completed my medical degree in 1996.
+During school I had the opportunity to co-found a vegan restaurant (a short venture - turns out it's not a great idea to open a restaurant when you're a full time student, go figure).
+I had been vegan for years and thought this would be a cornerstone of my practice but through school I worked with many patients and found that although I was vegan, that this wasn’t the right approach for everyone and I began to counsel on a variety of approaches.

-Now, after 16 years in private practice I know without a shadow of a doubt that there is a vitality sweet spot for every single person.
+Now, after 20 years in private practice I know without a shadow of a doubt that there is a vitality sweet spot for every single person.

 Your sweet spot is where you are doing what you need to do to care for yourself with your healthcare, nutrition, and lifestyle.
 A place where everything lines up and the changes that might have seemed daunting are second nature to you.
-A place where you feel the best you can — given the life you've got.
+A place where you feel the best you can -- given the life you've got.
 I'm here to help you discover where that spot is for you.